Note-Taking in Upper Elementary and Middle School

 - Students can color the headings, doodle arrows, and images that are included in the wheel sections.

-Have you tried math or ELA wheels?
+Have you tried math or ELA doodle wheels for taking notes?
 If not, I hope you will!
 There are several free ones here on the blog:

 Problem Solving Wheels